shivangijain827/python-projects/Demo-Website/READ.md

-this is a simple website developed in Flask web framework .
+This is a simple website developed in Flask web framework .
 In this project we have variours files they are :-

 home.html